boukestam/boukestam.github.io/content/posts/RLPx Transport Protocol.md

 As you can see, we call our node the 'eth-node/v.0.1'.
 And we only support the latest version of the ethereum protocol (version 66).
 I then also wrote some code to handle the parsing of the response hello message.
 When we see that the peer doesn't support ```eth 66```, we send a disconnect message.

-A lot of nodes actually don't respond or respond with a ```Too many peers``` disconnect message.
+A lot of nodes don't respond or respond with a ```Too many peers``` disconnect message.
 But after a few attempts we finally make a connection and immediately get a lot of messages:

 ```
 Unhandled code 0x13